 We want to help you make more informed decisions.
 Some links on this page — clearly marked — may take you to a partner website and may result in us earning a referral commission.
 For more information, see How We Make Money.

-With mortgage interest rates near historic lows, many homeowners are looking at potential benefits to refinancing.
+With mortgage refinance rates near historic lows, many homeowners are looking at potential benefits to refinancing.
 This mortgage refinance calculator can help you compare what a refinanced mortgage payment might look like with your current mortgage payment — as well as calculate how much you’ll save or lose by refinancing your home.

 How We Calculate Your Refinance Savings